abhilash26/zenterm.nvim/README.md

 # zenterm.nvim

-> An extremely performant, minimal terminal plugin for Neovim with floating and split terminal support.
+> A minimal, performant terminal plugin for Neovim.
+Less is more.

-## ✨ Features
+## Philosophy

-- 🚀 **Performant**: Lazy-loaded, minimal overhead, efficient buffer management
+**zenterm.nvim** follows the UNIX philosophy: do one thing and do it well.
+It leverages Neovim's excellent built-in terminal capabilities instead of reimplementing everything from scratch.

+### Design Principles

+- 🎯 **Minimal**: ~200 lines of Lua code
+- ⚡ **Fast**: Lazy-loaded, no overhead
-- 🎯 **Simple**: Clean API, intuitive defaults, minimal configuration
+- 🔧 **Simple**: Uses Neovim defaults, minimal configuration
+- 📦 **Zero Dependencies**: Pure Lua, no external dependencies

+## Features

+- 🪟 Floating terminal with rounded borders
-- 🪟 **Flexible**: Float, horizontal split, and vertical split modes
+- ↔️ Horizontal and vertical splits
-- 🔄 **Smart**: Multiple independent terminals, session management
+- 🔄 Toggle terminal visibility
-- 🎨 **Beautiful**: Rounded borders, customizable styling
-- 🔧 **Extensible**: Lazygit integration, tmux support (coming soon)
+- ⌨️ Single keymap for everything: `<C-\>`
+- 🚀 Leverages Neovim's native terminal behavior

-## 📦 Installation
+## Installation

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)